mindc0re1/fullcontactusformtest/README.md

 - Make sure the data base is working.
  + UPDATES:
 - Added TestData with Java Faker - now input data is changing from test to test.
-- Added Allure Reports
+- Added Allure Reports - Screenshot,
-- Added CI enviroment - remote GitHub repository
+- Added CI enviroment - remote Jenkins built server + Selenoid UI docker:
+  Jenkins takes the repository from Github, build the logic and send it to Selenoid UI where browser runs in Docker Container.

 ## Setup
 See the test reports on CI: